-POLICY STATEMENT: An amount between 10 percent and 15 percent of Sales & Use Tax revenues shall be allocated to the Capital Improvement Fund on an annual basis.
+POLICY STATEMENT: A minimum of 10 percent of Sales & Use Tax revenues shall be allocated to the Capital Improvement Fund on an annual basis.
 This allocation shall be used to support budgeted projects in the Capital Improvement Fund or support debt service payments in the Bond Retirement Fund.

 RATIONALE: Capital assets such as facilities, equipment, and vehicles, are essential to the provision of transportation services.
 Although expensive to sustain, a regular capital investment program lowers operating and capital costs over the long term.
-The Federal Government funds a substantial portion of capital projects, but the

-Authority must have adequate local matching funds on hand in order to qualify for FTA grants.
+The Federal Government funds a substantial portion of capital projects, but the Authority must have adequate local matching funds on hand in order to qualify for FTA grants.
 State and Federal assistance has shrunk in recent years, leaving the Authority to absorb an increasing share of capital expenditures through 100 percent local funds.

 IMPLEMENTATION: The Authority has combined debt financing and direct allocations of Sales & Use Tax receipts to fulfill its financial commitment to the capital program.
-In 1995, the definition of contribution to capital was officially broadened from the Transfer to the RTA Capital Fund to also include the Transfer to the Bond Retirement Fund.
-The Authority provided a contribution to capital equivalent to the minimum of 10 percent in 1998 through 2002, but growth in Authority-wide capital needs progressively increased this ratio between 2003 and 2011, from 11.4 percent to 18.4 percent.
+In 2017, the definition of contribution to capital was officially changed from 10 to 15 percent contribution to a minimum of 10 percent.
+Over the past several years, the Authority provided a contribution to capital exceeding the minimum of 10 percent in 2015 through 2017.